brentashley/mysql-slow-log-import-to-elasticsearch/README.md

 # mysql-slow-log-import-to-elasticsearch
 Import mysql slow query log to elasticsearch for analysis

+*It does what it says on the tin